-A group comprising one or more data field(s) (data object group fields), analog to a custom field group for ticket data.
-A data object group can be shown or hidden or it can be displayed as a tab in the (new) customer data group section.
+A group comprising one or more data field(s) (customer fields), analog to a ticket field group for ticket data.
+A customer field group can be shown or hidden or it can be displayed as a tab in the Details section.